kas-gui/kas/README.md

 `kas` crate (plus internal `kas-macros` crate), facilitating creation of additional rendering crates.

-Rendering is currently handled by `kas-rgx`.
+Rendering is currently handled by `kas-wgpu`.
 In the name of simplicity, this is not configurable.
 Rendering is hardware-accelerated (via `wgpu` aka WebGPU with support for multiple backends: Vulkan, DX12, DX11, Metal).